HRSA-supported Women's Preventive Services Guidelines: Background

 Implementation considerations

-While not included as part of the HRSA-supported guidelines, the Women's Preventive Services Initiative, through ACOG, also developed implementation considerations, available at the Women's Preventive Services Initiative website, which provide additional clarity on implementation of the guidelines into clinical practice.
-The implementation considerations are separate from the clinical recommendations, are informational, and are not part of the formal action by the Administrator under Section 2713.
+While not included as part of the HRSA-supported guidelines, the Women's Preventive Services Initiative also developed implementation considerations, available at the Women's Preventive Services Initiative website, which provide additional clarity on implementation of the guidelines into clinical practice.
+The implementation considerations are separate from the clinical recommendations, are informational, and are not part of the Guidelines as accepted by the Administrator under Section 2713.

 Non-grandfathered plans and coverage (generally, plans or policies created or sold after March 23, 2010, or older plans or policies that have been changed in certain ways since that date) are required to provide coverage without cost sharing consistent with these Guidelines beginning with the first plan year (in the individual market policy year) that begins on or after one year from the date the updated Guidelines are accepted by the HRSA Administrator.
 In the interim, non-grandfathered plans are generally required to provide coverage without cost sharing consistent with the Guidelines as previously updated.